annahensch/suggest-a-netflix-show/README.md

 ## To Do

-* Find a website that contains a catalogue of shows currently on Netflix UK that lets me interact with the API
+1. Find a website that contains a catalogue of shows currently on Netflix UK that lets me interact with the API
+It seems like there are not many great options to solve this.
+On [kaggle](https://www.kaggle.com/shivamb/netflix-shows), there is the Netflix dataset, that contains movies and shows until 2019 (via Flixable:https://flixable.com/).
-* Find out if IMDB or metacritic has an API
+2. Find out if IMDB or metacritic has an API
-* Build app that asks about prefered genre (+ possibly another random question)
+3. Build app that asks about prefered genre (+ possibly another random question)
-* Show one randomly picked movie plus the metacritic score
+4. Show one randomly picked movie plus the metacritic score

 ## Scraping your own Netflix viewing history